-The USGS topographic map of the project area indicates that the project area is situated on the southwest end of an upland landform that overlooks intermittent streams to the west and north.
-Based on its topographic relationship and proximity to the water sources, this portion of the project area is considered to have moderate potential for containing precontact archaeological resources.
+The USGS topographic map of the project area indicates that the project area encompasses a peninsula-like upland landform that overlooks intermittent streams to the southwest and northeast.
+Based on its topographic relationship and proximity to the water sources, the project area is considered to have moderate potential for containing precontact archaeological resources.